raj-pulapakura/Dino-Game-controlled-by-Gesture-Detection/README.md

 # Side-Scroller-Game-Gesture-Detection
 The classic chrome dino game but you don't use the keyboard!
-Use your hand movements to make the dino jump!
+Instead, use real-time hand gestures to make the dino jump!

 ## Overview